cornell-zhang/allo/docs/source/index.rst

     under the License.

 ###############################
-HeteroCL Internal Documentation
+Allo Internal Documentation
 ###############################

-Documentation for HeteroCL's new frontend.
+Documentation for Allo's new frontend.

 .. toctree::